-In general it is obvious from the variations of the display value that a signal is too small for reliable counting, but on the B input at high frequencies (especially over 2GHz) the effect of insufficient signal can be very subtle.
+In general it is obvious from the variations of the display value that a signal is too small for reliable counting, but on the B input at frequencies over about 2GHz and on the C input at frequencies over about 5GHz the effect of insufficient signal can be very subtle.
 A signal 2 or 3dB below the true threshold might only show an error in the eighth digit in a consistent way that is not obviously detectable; for true accuracy users are recommended to ensure that the signal level meets the published specification even though the instrument is typically notably more sensitive.